Updated: Mar 15, 2021

 As you prepare your college student for that first year away from home, one of the most important things you can do is teach him or her how to create and stick to a budget.
-Taking into account how much college costs, it's a lesson that may prove even more valuable in the long-term than anything learned in a freshman lecture hall.

 Ideally, you should be talking to your student about budgeting and spending money long before he or she leaves for college.
 Discuss the difference between wants and needs and have them practice budgeting before leaving for school.
 Using a budgeting site or your bank's online tools, help them get a sense of how much money is coming in each month--from things like financial aid, a part-time job, or your deposits into their account--and which college costs that money will cover.